localstack/localstack/docs/development-environment-setup/README.md

 #### Root Permissions

-* Set `DNS_ADDRESS=0` to disable the LocalStack [DNS server](https://docs.localstack.cloud/user-guide/tools/dns-server/)
-  if you are getting the error "cannot run command as root" because the DNS server tries to bind port 53.
+* Set `DNS_ADDRESS=0` to disable the LocalStack [DNS server](https://docs.localstack.cloud/user-guide/tools/dns-server/) if you are getting the error "cannot run command as root" because the DNS server tries to bind port 53.
+  * LocalStack runs its own [DNS server](https://docs.localstack.cloud/user-guide/tools/dns-server/) which listens for requests on port 53.
+This requires root permission.
+When LocalStack starts in host mode it runs the DNS server as sudo, so a prompt is triggered asking for the sudo password.
+This is annoying during local development, so to disable this functionality, use `DNS_ADDRESS=0`.

+> [!NOTE]
+> We don't recommend disabling the DNS server in general, and when running in a Docker container the sudo password is not required.

 #### Python Dependencies